d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 We can use accuracy to evaluate the classification results.
-Due to the used $L_1$ norm loss for the offsets, we use the *mean absolute error* to evaluate the bounding box prediction results.
+Due to the used $L_1$ norm loss for the offsets, we use the *mean absolute error* to evaluate the predicted bounding boxes.
-These results are obtained
-from the generated anchor boxes and the predicted offsets for them.
+These prediction results are obtained from the generated anchor boxes and the predicted offsets for them.